dammy092002/developed-ci-cd-pipeline-for-node-application/README.md

 ## The environment setup:
 There are 2 environments essential for this setup.

-(1) Jenkins
-Jenkins and all required plugins are installed on ubuntu VM in AWS.
+* Jenkins and all required plugins are installed on ubuntu VM in AWS.

-(2) AWS
-The AWS Environment was set up using AWS CloudFormation scripts.
+* The AWS Environment was set up using AWS CloudFormation scripts.
 This is divided into 3 steps

 (i) Building the base AWS Infrastructure which consists of VPC, Networks, etc. The scripts used are myinfrac.yml and infra-parameter-file.json.
 Run the commands below to set up the Infrastructure
 ./create.sh infra myinfrac.yml infra-parameter-file.json